sitek94/react-i18n-demo/README.md

 in my day job's project, so I want to explore its possibilities.
 However, in the future I'm definitely going to check out [locize](https://locize.com/), which is a service created by the authors of [i18next](https://www.i18next.com/).

+[POEditor guide](./docs/poeditor.md) - in this file I try to document any issues that I've encountered when using POEditor and potentially how to solve them.

 ## Resources

 ### i18n